 VERSE 1

-I’m gonna be honest, tomorrow ain’t promised, that’s why I say this
+I’m gonna be honest, tomorrow ain’t promised, that’s why I

 Here today, then you gone, like renting a car from Avis